xieyuheng/x-forth/README.md

-x-forth is a [forth-like language](https://en.wikipedia.org/wiki/Forth_(programming_language)) with tagged value that is extensible by C.
+x-forth is a [forth-like language](https://en.wikipedia.org/wiki/Forth_(programming_language)) with tagged value that is extensible by c.

 ## Install